bluegraybox/erlang_intro/narrative.md

     my_func(Param1, Param2) ->
         %% actually do stuff...

-Erlang takes overriding a step further, and lets you do it by *value*.
+Erlang takes this a step further, and lets you override by *value*.

     my_func([]) -> ...